paul-nechifor/lemon-cake/readme.md

 - Shouldn't macros be evaluated at parse time?

-- Idea: Why not have tests right next to the code.
-Why separate code and tests?
-  The building code can eliminate the tests.

 - Call functions in comp in reverse order (last first).

 - Disassemble `lc` and see how many instructions are encodable by `lc`.